maciejeem/me-learning-devops/readme.md

 # 4. Terraform to create Azure resources
  - [ ] KeyValut
  - [ ] AKS Cluster
- - [ ] SQL Database
+ - [ ] Azure SQL Database
+ - [ ] Azure App Inisghts
- all secret should be stored in keyvault
+ all secret like sql connection string should be stored in keyvault

 # 5. AKS deployment

 # 6. CI/CD GitHub

+# Monitoring

+## Assumptions
+It should be possible to provision and destroy whole environemnt via CD/CI pipeline